Kendry-spec/web_dev-exercises/README.md

-# 👋 Hi, I'm Hendrix Kayira

-🎓Just finished my studies in ICT from Daeyang University, and I’m on a journey to become a full-stack web developer.
-💻 Right now, I’m focusing on building a strong foundation in:
-- HTML, CSS
-- PHP & Laravel
-- MySQL
+# Web Development Practice Exercises

+This repository contains a collection of simple to intermediate web development-related exercises to help me master the fundamentals of web development.
+I created these as personal learning projects and committed them to track my progress.

+## Folder Structure

+- `tables/` — Exercises focused on HTML tables

+## Why This Repo?

+I wanted to:

+- Track my progress over time.
+- Practice and understand HTML structure deeply (frontend development)
-- Git & GitHub
+- Build a strong Git + GitHub workflow.

-## Projects so far include:
-- Practice exercises (tables, forms, layouts)
+- Build a strong foundation before working on real-world large projects

+## What's Next?
+I plan to add more practice folders like:
+- `mini-projects/`

-📌 I believe learning by doing is the best way forward.
+📌 As, I believe learning by doing is the best way forward.
 Every day, I push a little further.

-## Skills I'm building
-- Front-end fundamentals
-- Back-end development with PHP
-- Version control with Git
-- Deployment and portfolio building

-## Reach out
+## Connect with Me
 Email: hendrixk@dyuni.ac.mw
 Phone: 0999140016